Exponential self-similar mixing by incompressible flows

 \section{Scaling analysis in a self-similar construction}

 A conceivable procedure for mixing consists of a self-similar evolution.
 Such a procedure, together with the related scaling analysis, has been presented in~\cite{ACM}.
-Let $s \geq 0$ and $1 \leq p \leq \infty$ be fixed and assume the following:
+We work on the torus $\T^2$.
+We let $s \geq 0$ and $1 \leq p \leq \infty$ be fixed and we make the following assumption.